jmarshallnz/islandR/README.md

 # islandR

-The islandR package allows source attribution using the island genomic model.
+The islandR package allows source attribution using the island genomic model (and in the future, other genomic models).

-At the moment, the package encapsulates a genomic data fit to current NZ *Campylobacter jejuni* data and provides posterior estimates so that further models can be built without the overhead of the genomic model.

-The genomic model was fit using the genomic_loop branch of https://github.com/jmarshallnz/island

-At a later stage, the goal is to perform all source attribution fitting directly (i.e. merge in the island model code).
+This allows the attribution of cases of disease to their likely sources.

+The assymmetric island model estimates the sampling distribution of genotypes on sources by using the genetic distance between isolates to infer mutation and recombination rates in addition to migration rates between sources.
+This allows improved estimation of the sampling distribution over and above that achieved using just the prevalence of each type.
+Further, it allows estimating the likely prevalence of unobserved genotypes.

 ## Installation